codingben/maple-fighters/README.md

 ```bash
 docker-compose down
 ```
-You should now be able to access it at `http://localhost:8000`.
+You should be able to access it at `http://localhost:8000`.

 ## Lobby